CephalofairGames/merc-packs-faq/index.md

 **I have a Grant ability with an elemental consumption, for example [Boneshaper's Level 1 Dark Tidings](https://github.com/any2cards/frosthaven/blob/master/images/character-ability-cards/frosthaven/BO/fh-dark-tidings.png?raw=true).
 Who consumes this element?
 The Boneshaper or the target of the Grant?** The granting figure performs any elemental consumptions, and gains earned XP from it (if any).
 If one Grant ability grants abilities to more than one target, all of them will benefit from one elemental consumption.
 The target of the Grant still performs any granted abilities like normal, including new abilities enabled by the elemental consumption.

-**Errata for Active Bonuses and Resting** - "Cards without lost icons in your active area count as being in your discard pile for the purposes of whether you can long rest and what is eligible to lose during a long rest, but don't have to be returned to your hand when resting."
-For example, if a Boneshaper has two skeleton cards active and zero cards in their discard pile, they can still declare a Long Rest.
-At the end of this Long Rest, they must Lose one of their active summons.

 ![divider-narrow](/assets/images/divider2.png)

-### <a name="page_56" class="page-number">5.6</a> Loot Deck Questions
+### <a name="page_56" class="page-number">5.6</a> Coin and Loot Questions

-**What should I do with the two weird coin cards (loot cards 1418 & 1419) with numbers and checkboxes?** They are related to an unlockable campaign mechanic and should not be used right now.
-If you wish, you can put them in Envelope 74; just don’t examine the other envelope contents.
-(Note - 2nd Printing moved these cards to their proper envelope; This is repeated from <a href="#page_2">Section 2.0</a>)

-**How do I read the loot cards?
-What do the text and symbols mean?** Resource cards, by default, give you 1 or 2 total resources of their type.
-Some give 2 for 2 players only.
-Some give 2 for 2 players or 3 players.
-At 4 players, they always give 1 unless the card is somehow modified.

-**What happens if I run out of cards in the loot deck?** There is no more loot in the scenario.
-The loot deck represents a cap on total loot available.
-This is important because spawned and summoned monsters drop loot tokens in Frosthaven.
+**What happens if I run out coin tokens?** There are no more coins in the scenario.
+Coins in Gloomhaven 2e are intentionally component-limited.

-**What deck should I be using if I draw a loot card with a Random Item on it?** These have a purple back and a gold cost, and are numbered 168-192.
-The blue deck contains random blueprints, which have different uses.

-**If a random item or chest reward item has -1's, would I have to add them for the rest of the scenario?** You can choose not to equip it.
+**If a chest reward item has -1's, would I have to add them for the rest of the scenario?** You can choose not to equip it.
 If you do equip it and don't have a perk to ignore negative item effects, you'll have to add the -1's.

-**If I replay a scenario in Campaign Mode but I have already looted the random item, do I keep the random item card in the deck anyway?** No. If the random item has been looted already, just leave this card out of the deck.

-**Do my summons drop loot tokens when they are killed?** No. Only enemy monsters can drop loot tokens.
+**Do my summons drop coins when they are killed?** No. Only enemy monsters can drop coins.

 ![divider-narrow](/assets/images/divider2.png)